diegojromerolopez/diegojromerolopez/README.md

 ### Hello visitor!

-My name is Diego J. and I'm a software engineer from Spain, currently based on Madrid 🐻 🌳.
+My name is Diego J. Romero-Lopez and I'm a software engineer from Spain, currently based on Madrid 🐻 🌳.

 - I don't have a favorite programming language, but I like working with Python 🐍.
 - I accept suggestions, issues, feature requests, crazy ideas and even a good conversation about my projects.
 I love feedback!